 Boise Dog Training

-Opened in June 2019, Valor K9 Academy – Boise dog training specializes in puppy training, obedience, therapy and service dog training.
-We offer Service Dog Training in the following categories: PTSD/TBI Dogs, Mobility Dogs, Medical Dogs and Service Dogs for Children with Autism.
-We have clients from all over the country come to us for quality training for their dogs.
-We offer private in-home dog training lessons, immersion board & trains programs, virtual group classes and stay & play boarding services.
+Opened in June 2019, Valor K9 Academy – Boise dog training specializes in puppy training, obedience training, therapy dogs, service dogs and aggressive dogs.
+We offer PTSD Service Dog Training, Mobility Service Dog Training and Medical Alert Service Dog Training.
+We offer private in-home dog training lessons, immersion board and trains programs, virtual group classes and stay and play dog boarding services.

 Valor K9 Academy® is a veteran-owned and operated small business.
-We opened our first location in April 2014, and now we have three locations nationwide and an online training program.
-Over the past seven years, we’ve trained 4,500 dogs.
+We opened our first location in April 2014 and now have three locations nationwide and an online training program.
+Since we opened eight years ago, we’ve trained over 6000 dogs.
 Our team of professional dog trainers use a balanced and fully customized approach to training.
 We focus on training dogs and teaching their owners.
-Check out our 100+ videos on YouTube and more than 350 5-star reviews online.
+Check out our 100+ videos on YouTube for proof of how we train!

 We train all dogs, big and small.
 Let us help bring out the best in your dog today!